yoichitgy/hugo_yoichitgy/content/post/2015-08-13-dependency-injection-framework-for-swift-simple-weather-app-part1.md

 The problem of dependencies to write unit tests has been explained and fixed with dependency injection in the scenario to develop the app using the network service and JSON parser.
 By decoupling these two parts, the unit tests have become reproducible under any circumstances.
 In [the next blog post](/post/dependency-injection-framework-for-swift-simple-weather-app-example-with-swinject-part-2/), we will develop the UI part of the example app to learn how to use Swinject in a product app.

-[^1]: UI tests are excluded because still Xcode 7 is beta (just caring NDA).
-This blog post will be updated to include them after Xcode 7 is officially released.
+[^1]: UI tests are excluded because they are out of scope of this blog post.
-[^2]: `Podfile` in this blog post will be updated after Xcode 7 is officially released.
 [^3]: Actually this setting is not preferable if you develop an app to release.
 In this blog post, I used the setting just because the free API only supports HTTP.
 [^4]: This test may fail if the network is disconnected or has a problem, but these cases can be practically ignored in our unit tests.